Frederick III, Elector Palatine

-Frederick III of Simmern, the Pious, Elector Palatine of the Rhine (14 February 1515 – 16 October 1576) was a ruler from the house of Wittelsbach, branch Palatinate-Simmern-Sponheim.
+Frederick III of Simmern, the Pious, Elector Palatine of the Rhine (14 February 1515 – 16 October 1576) was a ruler from the house of Wittelsbach, specifically the cadet branch of Palatinate-Simmern-Sponheim.
 He was a son of John II of Simmern and inherited the Palatinate from the childless Elector Otto-Henry, Elector Palatine (Ottheinrich) in 1559.
 He was a devout convert to Calvinism, and made the Reformed confession the official religion of his domain by overseeing the composition and promulgation of the Heidelberg Catechism.
 His support of Calvinism gave the German Reformed movement a foothold within the Holy Roman Empire.

 Life

 Frederick was strictly educated in the Catholic faith at his father's court and at Cologne, but, influenced by his wife, the pious princess Maria of Brandenburg, whom he married in 1537, he followed the Reformation, and in 1546 made a public profession of his faith.
 He succeeded his father John II as duke of Simmern on 18 May 1557, and became elector on 12 February 1559, on the death of Otto Henry.
 Under his predecessor strict Lutherans like Tilemann Heshusius, Melanchthonians, and Calvinists had found a place in the Palatinate.
 In the summer of 1559 bitter controversies arose among them.
 Theses on the Lord's Supper prepared by the Heidelberg deacon Wilhelm Klebitz provoked a bitter controversy between him and Heshusius.

 When efforts at mediation failed Frederick deposed both men on 16 September 1559.
 To get a clear understanding of the controversy Frederick spent days and nights in theological studies and was thus led more and more to the Reformed confession.
 A disputation held in June 1560 between the Saxon theologians Johann Stössel and Joachim Mörlin and the Heidelbergers Pierre Boquin, Thomas Erastus, and Paul Einhorn increased Frederick's dislike for the Lutheran zealots.
 After the Naumburg Convention (January 1561) Frederick fully adopted the Reformed dogmas.

 In March 1561 he invited Emmanuel Tremellius to Heidelberg, and in September the famous Zacharius Ursinus.
 The whole Church was now transformed.
 Caspar Olevianus had been there since January 1560.
 Images of the saints, vestments, baptismal fonts, and other "idolatrous works," even organs, were ruthlessly removed from the churches.
 In the celebration of the Lord's Supper the breaking of bread was introduced.
 The revenues from monasteries and foundations were confiscated and applied to Evangelical church purposes or charity.
 The Heidelberg Catechism, prepared by a committee of theologians and ministers likely led by Ursinus, now served as the norm of doctrine and for the instruction of the youth.